jaspector

 M-F during Town Hall business hours

-Typical inspection sequence: Typical inspection sequence not published in detail; contact Building Inspector for the required inspection checklist for your project type.
+Typical sequence: Typical inspection sequence not published in detail; contact Building Inspector for the required inspection checklist for your project type.
 Electrical inspections handled by Wyoming State Fire Marshal's Electrical Safety Division -- state electrical wiring permit ($50.00) required for utility-connected work.

 Building permits must be obtained at Town Hall before beginning any building project.
 Permit is required for new construction, additions, and likely significant alterations/remodels (confirm scope with Building Inspector)

-1. If using a contractor, ensure the contractor is licensed with the Town of Moorcroft before work begins.
+To apply for a building permit in Moorcroft, WY, follow these steps: 1.
+If using a contractor, ensure the contractor is licensed with the Town of Moorcroft before work begins.
 Contractor License Application: http://townofmoorcroft.com/_pdfs/permits/ContractorsLicenseUpdated.pdf 2.
 Contact Town Hall at (307) 756-3526 to obtain the building permit application and confirm project-specific requirements 3.
 Complete the building permit application and submit in person at Town Hall with the applicable fee 4.
 Building Inspector Jeff Holberg reviews the application 5.
 Permit issued; post on the job site before work begins 6.
 Schedule required inspections with the Building Inspector during construction 7.
 Electrical inspections are handled by the Wyoming State Fire Marshal's Electrical Safety Division (not the town's building inspector) 8.
 Final inspection and sign-off

-Other cities in Crook County
+Other jurisdictions in Crook County.

-View all Crook County jurisdictions →
+All Crook County jurisdictions →